SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-11-13-building-apps-games-for-xbox-one-using-uwp-build-once-and-target-many.markdown

 [![image](/Images/wordpress/2016/11/image_thumb-13.png "image")](/Images/wordpress/2016/11/image-15.png)

-&nbsp;

-Right, so you have your project ready, plans are afoot and you know what you either want to build or have a tech-demo (or even a full project) ready.&nbsp; To get ready to be published on the Xbox and Windows Store (for games) you need to be registered with the awesome [ID@Xbox](http://xbox.com/id) program. in the past some developers have been a bit disillusioned with the responses to the program **but Times have changed**.
+Right, so you have your project ready, plans are afoot and you know what you either want to build or have a tech-demo (or even a full project) ready.
+To get ready to be published on the Xbox and Windows Store (for games) you need to be registered with the awesome [ID@Xbox](http://xbox.com/id) program. in the past some developers have been a bit disillusioned with the responses to the program **but Times have changed**.
 The team has evolved (especially with UWP deploy now coming to light) and it is now even more streamlined to get access to the program.

 Once registered and signed up, the ID team are fully behind you, giving you: